ozkanpakdil/ozkanpakdil.github.io/content/posts/my_collections/2025/postgresql-clientname-dn-setup-and-mapping.md

   alt: "PostgreSQL DN Distinguished Name certificate authentication design"
   hidden: false
 ---
-Today, I'm diving into Distinguished Name (DN) authentication—a powerful feature that enables certificate-based authentication when the Common Name (CN) in your client certificate doesn't match your PostgreSQL username.
+Today, I'm diving into Distinguished Name (DN) authentication-a powerful feature that enables certificate-based authentication when the Common Name (CN) in your client certificate doesn't match your PostgreSQL username.
 This approach is essential in enterprise environments where certificate naming conventions don't align with database user naming requirements.

 > **Version Compatibility**: The `clientname=DN` feature was introduced in PostgreSQL 14.
 If you're using PostgreSQL 13 or earlier versions, this DN authentication method will not work and you'll need to use traditional CN-based certificate authentication instead.